 As a business owner, remote interpretation offers a range of benefits, including reduced costs and organisation stresses, as well as increased availability.
-To have an interpreter attend meetings in person, you generally need to pay for travel and even accommodation, on top of the interpretation fee.
+To have an interpreter attend meetings in person, you need to cover expenses for travel and accommodation, on top of the interpretation fee.
 But if they can work remotely via video chat, you won’t have to worry about these additional costs.
-This also reduces the carbon footprint associated with your business, which is a growing concern amongst entrepreneurs around the world.
+This also reduces the carbon footprint associated with your business, which is a growing concern among entrepreneurs around the world.
 And because the interpreter can work remotely, they’re able to save time on commuting and may even be able to take on more jobs in a day as a result, making it a more lucrative way to do business for themselves.

 How does video interpretation work?

 Video interpretation is fairly simple to understand, and works similarly to real-life, consecutive interpretation.
 The only difference is that the interpreter will need to watch the interaction on-screen, but this also means they can pick up on non-verbal communication cues, such as facial expressions and body language, which accounts for up to 93% of all communication.